juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 This controller **does not** provide an NFS server to your cluster.
 You will need at least one NFS service accessible in your network, and this controller will not give you that.

-If you wish to use the PV Data Initalization feature (details below), the NFS shares used in your StorageClasses should be available to the controller at runtime.
-See installation below to see how to configure this in a helm deployment.

 ### Install using helm